-Reston will be surveyed this winter as part of a Virginia Department of Historic Resources’ survey.
+Reston was surveyed as part of a Virginia Department of Historic Resources’ survey.
 To begin the survey process, Fairfax County and VDHR held a joint public information kick-off meeting at Reston Community Center Lake Anne on Tuesday, December 17, 2019.

-Fairfax County was selected to participate in the Virginia Survey and Planning Cost Share Program earlier this year.
+Fairfax County was selected to participate in the Virginia Survey and Planning Cost Share Program in early 2019.
 This program assists local governments in surveying their community to identify cultural and historic resources.
-In addition to identifying traditional historic landmarks, the survey includes looking at planned communities.
+In addition to identifying traditional historic landmarks, the survey included looking at planned communities.

-Specifically, the survey will look at buildings constructed between 1961 and 1978, which were prime development years in Reston’s history.
-It will identify potential buildings or neighborhoods to be evaluated for architectural or historic significance.
+Specifically, the survey looked at buildings constructed between 1961 and 1978, which were prime development years in Reston’s history.
+It identified potential buildings or neighborhoods to be evaluated for architectural or historic significance.
 These districts or buildings, if significant, can then be nominated to be included in Fairfax County’s Inventory of Historic Sites, the Virginia Landmarks Register or the National Register of Historic Places.

-The survey will cover all of Reston except the land within the existing Lake Anne Historic Overlay District.
+The survey covered all of Reston except the land within the existing Lake Anne Historic Overlay District.
 Lake Anne Village Center was listed in the National Register of Historic Places and the Virginia Landmarks Register in 2017 and has been thoroughly documented.

-As part of the survey process, properties will be mapped and building exteriors will be photographed.
+As part of the survey process, properties were mapped and building exteriors were photographed.
 This information will be used to determine each building’s construction date, develop an architectural description and perform a preliminary evaluation of the property’s historic significance.

 The state hired Hanbury Preservation Consulting to complete the survey work from the public right of way.
 VDHR will monitor the project through its field office in Stephens City.